robertoffmoura/stash-pullrequest-builder-plugin/README.md

 ## Adding additional parameters to a build

 If you want to add additional parameters to the triggered build, add comments using the pattern `p:<parameter_name>=<value>`, one at each line, prefixed with `p:`.
-If the same parameter name appears multiple times the latest comment with that parameter will decide the value.
+If the same parameter name appears multiple times, the latest comment with that parameter will set the value.

 For security reasons, all the parameters should also be defined in the project.
 Select **This project is parameterized** in the configuration and add string parameters with the names you want to be read from the comments.
 Parameters with names not defined in the project will be ignored.

+Parameters from the pull request comments are not allowed to override the environment variables provided by the plugin.

 **Example:**